Azure/aks-engine/docs/topics/features.md

 First, the detail:

 - Azure CNI assigns dynamic IP addresses from the "beginning" of the subnet IP address space (specifically, it looks for available addresses starting at ".4" ["10.0.0.4" in a "10.0.0.0/24" network])
-- aks-engine will require a range of up to 16 unused IP addresses in multi-master scenarios (1 per master for up to 5 masters, and then the next 10 IP addresses immediately following the "last" master for headroom reservation, and finally 1 more for the load balancer immediately adjacent to the afore-described _n_ masters+10 sequence) to successfully scaffold the network stack for your cluster
+- AKS Engine will require a range of up to 16 unused IP addresses in multi-master scenarios (1 per master for up to 5 masters, and then the next 10 IP addresses immediately following the "last" master for headroom reservation, and finally 1 more for the load balancer immediately adjacent to the afore-described _n_ masters+10 sequence) to successfully scaffold the network stack for your cluster

 A guideline that will remove the danger of IP address allocation collision during deployment: